Germinating the seeds

 Germination occurs over a long period, beginning 1 month from removing them from the refrigerator and continuing another 4 months.
 Occasionally, some may take over 6 months, but most should sprout within 1 to 4 months.

 You may transplant them to larger containers when the plants are 3 months old.
 Repot gently to avoid breaking apart the soil ball.
 Water before transplanting, to keep the soil ball together.
-Always shade the plant from prolonged sun for a week after transplanting, and don't feed for 2 weeks.
+Always shade the plant from prolonged sun for a week after transplanting.

 Tips on growing adult plants are here.